 Yin Xzi Ho ’21 chats with us about why she chose Quest and how she has immersed herself in the community.

-From Sungai Buloh, Malaysia, but grew up in Guangzhou, China from 2004-2014.
-She then moved back to Malaysia, where she graduated high school.
+I’m from Sungai Buloh, Malaysia, but grew up in Guangzhou, China from 2004-2014.
+I then moved back to Malaysia, where I graduated high school.

 Why did you choose Quest?